Tayruh/sadako/reference.md

 There are five ways to use the `+` reveal token:

 1. Alone.
 It will replace the link with solid text and that'll be it.
-It's a time time deal.
+It's a time time deal.<br>
 `[:+ Replacment text @: Link name:]`

 2. With an `=` eval token.
-This will replace the text once with the evaluated script.
+This will replace the text once with the evaluated script.<br>
 `[:+= "The sum of 1 + 1 = " + (1 + 1) @: Let's do some math:]`

 3. With a `&` code token.
 Instead of a one-time replacement, this will repeatedly call the script every click and replace the link name with the output.
-The following example replaces the link name with a random item every click.
+The following example replaces the link name with a random item every click.<br>
 `[:+& sadako.randomItem(["apple", "orange", "banana"]) @: Link name:]`

 4. With a `#` page token.
 It will replace the link with the output of an included page.
-This acts exactly like including with the `>>=` include token, except it doesn't display until you click the link.
+This acts exactly like including with the `>>=` include token, except it doesn't display until you click the link.<br>
 `[:+# some_page @: link name:]`

 5. With a `%` label token.
 It will replace the link with the output of an included label.
-This acts exactly like including with the `>>=` include token, except it doesn't display until you click the link.
+This acts exactly like including with the `>>=` include token, except it doesn't display until you click the link.<br>
 `[:+% some_label @: link name:]`

 With both included pages and included labels, the inclusion will stop once it sees a choice and will not include any choices.

 Page and label names can also be derived from script evaulation using an `=` eval token.
-For example, the following will include the page named `page3`:
+For example, the following will include the page named `page3`:<br>
  `[:+#= "page" + (1 + 2) @: Link name:]`